Please review these rules before registering!

 4. The regular season (taking place during term 1 of an academic year) consists of each team playing all of the other teams in their division.
 Upon promotion, they will enter the playoffs (see section G).

-1. The top team in each group will qualify for the playoffs.
-In addition, the next 3 highest scoring teams based on Match Points, then Game Points will also qualify.
-This gives a total of 8 qualifying teams.
+1. The top 2 teams in each group will qualify for the playoffs.
+This gives a total of 16 qualifying teams.

-4. The playoff qualifying teams are all seeded in order of match points then game points.
-Pairings will be as follows:
+4. The playoff qualifying teams are all seeded in order of match points then game points during the group-stages.
+Pairings for the Round of 16 will be as follows:

 H. Additional rules: